Kissimmee Lake State Park

 Tiger Lake and Lake Rosalie

-Tiger Lake covers 2086 acres and has three main trails which provide access to pine Flatwoods, oak scrub, sandhill, and hardwood swamp.
-The lake has plenty of healthy vegetation holding fish and a loop trail to explore.
-Tiger lake and Lake Rosalie lakes both specialize in largemouth bass, black crappie, and bluegill.
+Tiger Lake covers 2086 acres and has three main trails, which provide access to pine Flatwoods, oak scrub, sandhill, and hardwood swamp.
+The lake has plenty of healthy vegetation that holds fish, and a loop trail to explore.
+Tiger Lake and Lake Rosalie both specialize in largemouth bass, black crappie, and bluegill.

-Lake Rosalie is a hidden gem covering 4,578 acres with excellent cover.
-This lake has its fair share of trophy bass and has relatively little fishing pressure adding to its incredible fishing opportunities.
+Lake Rosalie is a hidden gem, covering 4,578 acres and offering excellent cover.
+This lake has its fair share of trophy bass and has relatively little fishing pressure, adding to its incredible fishing opportunities.
 The area is known for its excellent bass fishing in the spring and top-notch crappie fishing in the winter.

 Bank Fishing

-Visitors without a boat can still enjoy the same fishing opportunities of Lake Kissimmee State Park through its numerous canal banks, dam, and marina.
+Visitors without a boat can still enjoy the same fishing opportunities at Lake Kissimmee State Park through its numerous canals, dam, and marina.

 Techniques and Tips

-Look around bridge pilings for largemouth bass using deep diving crankbaits or plastic worms.
-When crappie fishing, look for deep cool water, especially when the temperatures are warmer, using minnows or jigs.
+Look around bridge pilings for largemouth bass with deep-diving crankbaits or plastic worms.
+When crappie fishing, look for deep, cool water, especially when the temperatures are warmer, using minnows or jigs.
 During the bass spawning season in the late winter and spring, anglers often have luck in the shallows with plastic worms, spinnerbaits, jerk baits, or craws.

 Wildlife

 This Central Florida area is a favorite state park for many reasons, and its abundant wildlife is undoubtedly one of those reasons.
 The site has so much wildlife thriving in its natural habitat for the family to experience.
-Visitors may come across bald eagles, sandhill cranes, white-tailed deer, turkeys, snail kites, crested caracara, and even bobcats in Lake Kissimmee State Park.
-Lake Kissimmee State Park has 12 natural communities holding over 30 listed species of fauna and flora.
-Some of the botanical bounties in Kissimmee state park include butterfly orchids, sawgrass, delicate mosses, fetterbush, gallberry, colorful fields of lotus, and pickleweed.
+Visitors may encounter bald eagles, sandhill cranes, white-tailed deer, turkeys, snail kites, crested caracaras, and even bobcats in Lake Kissimmee State Park.
+Lake Kissimmee State Park has 12 natural communities that support over 30 listed species of flora and fauna.
+Some of the botanical bounties in Kissimmee State Park include butterfly orchids, sawgrass, delicate mosses, fetterbush, gallberry, colorful fields of lotus, and pickleweed.

 Things To Do Near Lake Wales

-After exploring all there is to do and see in Lake Kissimmee State Park, visitors can experience some of the other adventures the Lake Wales area has to offer nearby.
-Lake Wales is close to both coasts for its beaches and is nearby the Central Florida theme parks.
-Some of the less known but exciting things to do in the Lake Wales area include visiting Bok Tower Gardens, Spook Hill, Hollis Garden, Wonder House, and the Polk Theatre.
+After exploring all there is to do and see at Lake Kissimmee State Park, visitors can experience other nearby adventures the Lake Wales area has to offer.
+Lake Wales is close to both coasts for its beaches and to Central Florida theme parks.
+Some of the lesser-known but exciting things to do in the Lake Wales area include visiting Bok Tower Gardens, Spook Hill, Hollis Garden, Wonder House, and the Polk Theatre.
 Lake Wales has something for everyone with tons of golf courses, museums, and outdoor parks to explore.

 Camping At Lake Kissimmee State Park